 The purpose of TAF TSI is to keep track of consignments and to determine when deliveries to customers will be made.
 This is achieved through messages passed between IMs and RUs that convey the status of trains at all stages from path request through to actual train running.

-Telematics Applications for Passenger (TAP) TSI is mandated under EU Regulation 454/2011, now superseded by Regulation 665/2012.
+Telematics Applications for Passenger (TAP) TSI is mandated under EU Regulation 454/2011, as amended by